wri/ndc/July 26/EGY-EN-CM.md

 In light of the current global trend towards the adoption of post-2015 sustainable development goals, Egypt has developed the "Sustainable Development Strategy; Egypt's Vision 2030" which serves as a roadmap for the country to achieve its desired sustainable development goals during the next 15 years.
 This strategy promotes the optimum use of available resources, enhancement of Egypt's competitiveness and revival of its historic leading role in the region.
 Moreover, such strategy aims at fulfilling the aspirations of the Egyptian people regarding their right to a decent standard of living.
 The goals outlined in the strategy are in line with the global sustainable development goals (SDGs).

 #### 2.3 National Objectives and Priorities
-* Create an enabling and favorable environment for local and foreign private investment, redistribute in a manner, which ensures geographical balance, develop the State's administrative apparatus and fight corruption.
+* Create an enabling and favorable environment for local and foreign private investment, redistribute investments in a manner, which ensures geographical balance, develop the State's administrative apparatus and fight corruption.
 * Improve the living standards of citizens, empower the youth through the provision of decent and productive job opportunities and build their skills in order to keep up with the demands of the competitive labor market.
 * Create an enabling infrastructure for the development of Micro, Small and Medium Enterprises (MSME) and provide substantial support to vocational education and training.
 * Focus efforts on controlling population growth.